fm1psy/c11-poseidon-earthquake-monitoring/api/README.md

 ### Options
 Depending on your need for this api, it may be that you wish to retrieve a subset of the earthquake data.
 There are several options within the `earthquakes` endpoint to facilitate this.
 These are included using the following format:
-`URL:port/earthquakes?[OPTION]=[VALUE]`
+`URL:port/earthquakes?[OPTION]=[VALUE]&[OPTION]=[VALUE]`
 where `OPTION` is the field you wish to filter the data by, and `VALUE` is the value to filter by.
+The `&` is optional, and can be used to include multiple options in your data extraction e.g. all earthquakes with a minimum magnitude of 5 within the country of Japan.
 Below is a table detailing the options available, their purpose, and the current filters accepted.

 |Option|Purpose|Accepted Inputs|
 |------|-------|---------------|